Iloniemi speaking at "What's Next for Brand" in the Build Up talks series

 My interest in promoting the work of architects was first initiated through my MA Dissertation for the University of Edinburgh researching how Alvar Aalto went about gaining international recognition outside of his native Finland.
 As a post-graduate I developed this interest further studying museology at the École du Louvre in Paris and, after that, Architectural History and Philosophy at the University of Cambridge as part of an M.Phil. taught by Dalibor Vesely and Peter Carl.

-I am originally from Helsinki and for my studies, I was awarded scholarships from the Finnish Cultural Fund, the Finnish Academy as well as the British Council.
 I have served as: Committee Member of Twentieth Century Society (and organised an Alvar Aalto trip to Finland for the C20 Society); Fellow of Royal Society of Arts; Trustee for The Campaign for Drawing; Founding Member of the Academicians’ Room at RA (Royal Academy of Arts).